-Communal areas
+Garages and permanent out puildings

 Repair Category -

 Notes Not applicable.

-Garages and permanent outl puildings

-Repair Category Category 2

-Notes The garage/outbuildings structure will require ongoing maintenance and repairs including the roof.

-The garage/outbuilding may contain asbestos material.
-The current informed view is that if left undisturbed this will present no significant hazard to health.
-However some potential purchasers may be deterred by its presence and in the event of damage or disturbance significant costs should be anticipated in respect of removal and handling.

 Outside areas and boundarie es

 Repair Category Category 2

 Notes The boundaries appear reasonably well defined and fences etc., are in adequate condition.
 Regular maintenance will be required.

 You should verify with your conveyancer the extent of the boundaries attaching to the property.

+Outside areas will require ongoing repairs and maintenance.
 Boundaries/retaining walls will require repairs and maintenance.

 Ceilings

 Repair Category Category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
 During redecoration some plaster filling/repair may be required.

 Internal Walls

 Repair Category Category 1

 Notes The internal walls are largely covered with decorative finishes.
 During routine redecoration some plaster filling may be necessary.

-Timber panelling noted, we assume suitable fire coating has been applied.
+Floors including sub-floors

+Repair Category Category 1

+Notes No access to the sub-floor chamber was possible at the time of our visit to the property.
+Within the limitations of our surface inspection there was no indication to suggest significant defects in this area.
+It will, however be appreciated that the area was not inspected and therefore no guarantees can be provided in this regard.